Gilling and Pickering line: Goods traffic

 Nawton station was particularly busy for such a small station.
 It forwarded fruit to many destinations and was used to store sugar and was a trans-shipment point for the storage of barley at the former airfield at RAF Wombleton just south of the station.
 When RAF Wombleton airfield was being constructed, trains of slag would be run specially (from Teesside) into Nunnington station for onward transport to the airfield site.
-Thirteen trains ran between the 7 June and 21 July 1943 with the LNER providing a shunting locomotive at Nunnington station.
+Thirteen trains ran between 7 June and 21 July 1943 with the LNER providing a shunting locomotive at Nunnington station.
 The slag was loaded onto lorries using the coal drops.

 Cattle was forwarded in great numbers from both Helmsley and Kirbymoorside stations, with sheep being of importance at Kirbymoorside.
 The last special train of sheep ran from Kirbymoorside in 1952.